-Figure 132.
+Figure 135.
 Installing the power cord plate

-6. Carefully slide the enclosure management controller into the system and close the latch (A) as shown in the following figure.
+6. Carefully slide the enclosure management controller into the system and close the latch (A) as shown in Figure 136.

-Figure 133.
+Figure 136.
 Replacing the enclosure management controller

-- 7. Carefully lift and align the I/O planar with the slot at the back of the expansion unit. - 8.
-Insert the I/O planar firmly into the server, as shown in the following figure. - 9.
-Secure the I/O planar with the locking tabs (A) as shown in the following figure.
+- 7. Carefully lift and align the I/O system board with the slot at the rear of the expansion unit. - 8.
+Insert the I/O system board firmly into the server, as shown in Figure 137 on page 161. - 9.
+Secure the I/O system board with the locking tabs (A), as shown in Figure 137 on page 161.

-Figure 134.
-Install the I/O planar on a rack mounted model
+Figure 137.
+Install the I/O system board on a rack mounted model

-- 10. To replace the power supply, with the locking handle (A) in the open position, push the power supply into the expansion unit as shown in the following figure. - 11.
+- 10. To replace the power supply, with the locking handle (A) in the open position, push the power supply into the expansion unit as shown in Figure 138 on page 162. - 11.
 Close the locking handle (A) until the power supply locks into position.

-Figure 135.
+Figure 138.
 Replacing a power supply

-12. To replace the disk drive backplane, lift the backplane along the two sides and align with the guide rails in the expansion unit.
+12. To replace the disk drive backplane, lift the backplane along the two sides and align the backplane with the guide rails in the expansion unit.

-The backplane may be heavy.
+The backplane can be heavy to lift.
 Ensure that you can safely perform this task before you begin.

-- 13. Using your hand to support the bottom of the backplane, slide it into the expansion unit as shown in the following figure. - 14.
+- 13. Using your hand to support the bottom of the backplane, slide it into the expansion unit as shown in Figure 139 on page 163. - 14.
 Secure the backplane in place by moving the locking tabs from the open position (B) to the locked position (A).

-Figure 136.
+Figure 139.
 Installing the backplane on a rack-mounted model

-15. Replace all disk drive units and fillers, if you removed them earlier.
+15. Replace all disk drive units and fillers, if you had removed them earlier.